iifl-logo

 Steps to be followed after opening an NRE Account

-To invest in Indian stock markets, you need to follow the below steps:
+To invest in the Indian stock markets, you need to follow the steps below:

 • While opening the PIS Account, you have to provide the name of your SEBI-registered broker.